MariaRoDigital/number-guesser/README.md

+# Codecademy Number guesser challenge

-This is a Codecademy challenge project where I was tasked with programming specific functions for a number guessing game that is human vs computer.
-During the challenge, I wasn't sure what method to use to get a range of numbers and compare the closest in order to find the closest answer that the computer and the human gave.
-You will see my attempt commented out inside the compareguesses() block.
-As I proceeded to the next tasks though, I found that my solution at finding a range that would give me who was closest to the number, wouldn't work
+## This is a Codecademy challenge project where I was tasked with programming specific functions for a number guessing game that is human vs computer

 Challenge Tasks: